-Stretching promotes circulation, reduces muscle tension, and improves our mobility, which increases agility when exercising.
-In addition, thanks to stretching, we can increase flexibility, which is important to avoid injuries.
-This is explained because a flexible muscle will always be more resistant to later work.
+Stretching promotes circulation, reduces muscle tension, and improves our mobility, which allows us to gain agility when performing the exercise.
+In addition, through stretching, we can increase flexibility, which is important to avoid injury.
+This is explained by the fact that a flexible muscle will always be more resistant to posterior work.

 Stretching and post match recovery

-The 4 stretches selected for you and which seem to me very important will help you improve your recovery after the padel.
+The 4 stretches selected for you and which I think are very important will help you improve your recovery after the padel.

-In a professional paddle match, a player travels several kilometers on the 20 × 10 pitch, allowing you to imagine the amount of acceleration and braking that occurs during a match.
+In a match of padel Professional, a player travels several kilometers on the 20 × 10 pitch, allowing you to imagine the amount of acceleration and braking that occurs during a match.

-At the amateur level, we perform a large amount of short movements, so that the lower limbs (legs, knees, ankles, glutes, etc.) are very involved in the practice of the padel, and the arm that holds the racket.
+At the amateur level, we do a lot of short movements, which means that the lower limbs (legs, knees, ankles, glutes, etc.) are very involved in the practice of padel, as well as the arm that holds the racket.